 Beam Distance and Type

-The ability to vary the distance and width of the flashlight’s beam is valuable for in camp and when you’re guiding yourself along a dark trail.
+The ability to vary the distance and width of the beam in headlamps is valuable for in camp and when you’re guiding yourself along a dark trail.

-You’ll be able to see exactly where you’re going with a long, focused spotlight beam.
+You’ll be able to see exactly where you’re going with a long, focused beam type of light.
 A wide floodlight lets you scan your immediate surroundings fast and effectively.
+Most headlamps don’t feature a strobe light option.

-The headlamps we included in our list are all-powerful and will allow you to see over a hundred feet.
-They also have adjustable beams, so you can go from wide to narrow with a quick twist or click of a button.
+The headlamps we included in our list are all-powerful and will allow you to see over a hundred feet on max outputs.
+All the headlamps also have adjustable beams, so you can go from wide to narrow lights with a quick twist or click of a button.

-This is a key feature for any decent hunting light.
-You need a headlamp that can handle water, maybe even submersion.
-Most products will have an Ingress Protection (IP) rating to let you know how effective the waterproofing is.
+This is a key feature for any quality hunting light as part of your outdoor gear.
+Look for headlamps that offer water resistance, or even better, submersion.
+Most products will have an Ingress Protection IP rating to let you know how effective the waterproofing is.

-Depending on your environment and the time of year, you may need your new torch to tolerate anything from fog or light rain to low temperatures or storms.
-If you’re using it for fishing, consider choosing a lamp that will work even if you drop it in shallow water.
+Depending on your environment, the time of year and season, you may need your new torch to tolerate anything from fog or light rain and drops of water to low temperatures or storms.
+If you’re using it for fishing, consider choosing a lamp that will work even if you drop it in shallow waters.

 How durable is it?
 What does IPX6 mean?
 Read our Ultimate Guide to the ANSI/PLATO FL1 Standard symbols!

-You’ve got three basic options for power: rechargeable, replaceable or a hybrid that can run on either type of battery.
+You’ve got three basic options for powering headlamps: rechargeables, replaceable, or hybrids that can run on either type of battery.

-However, on a more extended stay in the wild, you’ll need more battery power, but you may not have access to electricity every day.
+However, on longer periods of time spent in the wild, you’ll need more battery power, but you may not have access to electricity every day.
 That means you must carry an additional power bank or a solar charger with you.

 Replaceable batteries are sometimes a pain to find.
 You can buy standard AA or AAA batteries pretty much anywhere, but you must remember to buy spares.

 The perk is that you can carry as many packs with you as you need for your hunting trip.
-If you’re well-stocked, you won’t have to worry about running out of power in the middle of the woods.
+If you’re well-stocked with extra batteries, you won’t have to worry about running out of power in the middle of the woods.

 Learn everything you need to know about Batteries with our Ultimate Guide to Batteries!

 Hybrid batteries use a rechargeable battery as their primary power source, but you can use them with a replaceable battery too.
 That makes them very versatile.
 On the one hand, you’ll save money on batteries in your domestic life.
-On the other, in a setting with no electricity, you’ll still have light.
+On the other, in a setting with no electricity, you’ll still have light if you carry extras.

 The Best Headlamps for Hunting on the Market Today

 We’ve gone through dozens of different models to find the best headlamp for hunting.
-We looked at brightness, versatility, settings and weight, to bring you a range of options.
+We looked at level of brightness, versatility, quality, settings and weight, to bring you a range of options.

 These are the best products we found available today.

-Streamlight’s hunting headlamp is versatile and complete enough for most hunters.
-Its white light has three brightness levels and three beam settings that go from wide to narrow.
+Streamlight’s hunting headlamps are versatile and complete enough for most hunters.
+The white light has three brightness levels and three beam settings that go from wide to narrow in various distance modes.
 The maximum beam distance in the narrow spot is 400 feet.

-The 80-lumen maximum output for white light is not the brightest, but the two green light settings make this a great option.
-They’re enough to maneuver in the dark, but not so much that you’ll spook the game.
-Six lumens are usually enough, but the 20 lumens mode is bright enough to illuminate 85 feet.
+The light output of 80 lumens for white light is not the brightest, but the two green light settings from three green LED lights make this a great option.
+They’re enough to maneuver in the darkness, but not so much that you’ll spook the game.
+Six lumens of light are usually enough, but the 20 lumens mode is bright enough to illuminate 85 feet.

 This torch weighs 8 ounces and is impact resistant for a 6.5-foot drop.
 It’s also IPX4 waterproof, that’s enough to handle average rain.
-The lamp works with three alkaline AAA batteries that’ll give you 64 hours of battery life on the lowest setting.
+The lamp works three AAA lithium or alkaline batteries that’ll give you 64 hours of battery life on the lowest setting.

-You can adjust the straps over a cap or a hard hat, and there’s a strap crossing over your head to make sure the lamp doesn’t move around.
+You can fit the adjustable straps over a cap or a hard hat, and there’s a strap crossing over your head to make sure the lamp doesn’t move around.
+The headlamp manufacturer includes an elastic and rubber head strap to suit all your needs.
 The flashlight can tilt its angle 90 degrees down if you need to see what’s happening at your feet.

 - Impact and water-resistant.